sedol1339/files/abstracts.md

     - (the same result for standard linear DNNs is substantially more delicate)
     - We show that ResNets with ReLU can express a dataset of size N with R classes given O(n log n + r^2) parameters
     - We show SOTA on all-convolutional networks (no batch norm, dropout, or max pool) on CIFAR10, CIFAR100, ImageNet

+Higgins, I., Matthey, L., Pal, A., Burgess, C., Glorot, X., Botvinick, M., ...Lerchner, A. (2016). beta-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework.
+OpenReview.
+Retrieved from https://openreview.net/pdf?id=Sy2fzU9gl

+    - We propose beta-VAE, a modification of VAE that relies on tuning a single hyperparameter beta
+    - Beta can be tuned using weakly labelled data or through heuristic visual inspection
+    - Beta-VAE reduces to VAE if beta = 1
+    - beta-VAE allows to discover interpretable factorised latent representations from images without supervision
+    - It achieves SOTA on disentangled factor learning on a variety of datasets (celebA, faces and chairs)
+    - We devise a protocol to quantitatively compare the degree of disentanglement learnt by different models

 Huang, G., Sun, Y., Liu, Z., Sedra, D., & Weinberger, K. (2016).
 Deep Networks with Stochastic Depth. arXiv, 1603.09382.
 Retrieved from https://arxiv.org/abs/1603.09382v3